Reachability in Injective Piecewise Affine Maps: Introduction

 From a computer-science perspective, \pam are related to recurrent neural networks and cellular automata \cite{koiran94_comput_with_low_dimen_dynam_system}.
 The target discounted-sum problem \cite{boker15_target_discoun_sum_probl} is reducible to reachability for one dimensional \pam, and so are a plethora of open problems about discounted automata and games, inclusion in a generalised Cantor set \etc Furthermore, \pam play a central role in the study of hybrid systems, and the literature is replete with reductions from the reachability problem for \pam to establish hardness or openness of various decision problems.
 See \eg \cite{asarin02_widen_bound_decid_undec_hybrid_system, asarin12}.

-Finally, another important motivation for studying such maps is the following. \pam reachability is equivalent to the halting problem for a simple family of programs, namely loops of the following kind: Algorithms able to decide the halting problem for these simple loops have potential utility in the wider framework of software verification.
+Finally, another important motivation for studying such maps is the following. \pam reachability is equivalent to the halting problem for a simple family of programs, namely loops of the following kind:

+Algorithms able to decide the halting problem for these simple loops have potential utility in the wider framework of software verification.

 What is known about the reachability problem for piecewise affine maps?
-Here are two results directly related to the present paper: First, for purely affine maps, the correponding reachability question is known as the \emph{orbit problem} and has been shown in the 1980s by Kannan and Lipton to be decidable in all dimensions~\cite{kannan86_polyn_time_algor_orbit_probl}.
+Here are two results directly related to the present paper: First, for purely affine maps, the corresponding reachability question is known as the \emph{orbit problem} and has been shown in the 1980s by Kannan and Lipton to be decidable in all dimensions~\cite{kannan86_polyn_time_algor_orbit_probl}.
 Second, as mentioned above, for two-dimensional \pam the reachability problem is undecidable~\cite[Theorem~3.1]{koiran94_comput_with_low_dimen_dynam_system}, hence the present restriction to one-dimensional maps.
 Moreover, several problems related to reachability have been considered by Koiran and co-authors, see for example \cite{koiran2001topological, blondel2001stability, blondel2001deciding}.

 More recently, Bournez, Kurganskyy, and Potapov \cite{bournez18_reach_probl_one_dimen_piecew_affin_maps,kurganskyy2016reachability}, using $p$-adic valuations, proved (among other things) that complete \pam with two intervals have a decidable reachability problem.
 A \pam with two intervals is said to be \textbf{complete} if the image of each affine component is the unit interval, that is: